umbraco/UmbracoDocs/11/umbraco-cms/fundamentals/setup/upgrading/version-specific/migrate-content-to-umbraco-8.md

 ### Step 2: Migrating content to Umbraco 8

-1. Spin up a fresh new Umbraco 8.1+ site.
-2. Make sure everything works and that no content is there.
+The first thing to do is to spin up a fresh new Umbraco 8.1+ site.
+Make sure everything works and that no content is there.

 ![Fresh 8.1 site](images/fresh-8_1-site.png)